pytrackdat/pytrackdat/docs/installation/windows_ssh.rst

 command-line interface.
 This remote administration is useful when deploying a PyTrackDat application to a remote server.

-We have prepared [a mini-tutorial](mini-tutorials/KiTTY.md) TODO: RE-LINK on using KiTTY on a Windows computer.
+We have prepared :ref:`a mini-tutorial <kitty>` on using KiTTY on a Windows computer.

 Mini-Tutorial: Using WinSCP